mattshirtliffe/todo-list-serverless/README.md

 serverless offline start --aws-profile sso
 ```

-This will start up docker with dynamodb create the task table and then start the api offline
+This will start up Docker with Dynamodb, create the task table, and then start the API offline.